Atiqul-Imon/scarlet-backend/README.md

 A robust Node.js/Express backend API for the Scarlet e-commerce platform, optimized for MongoDB Atlas.

+## 🔒 Security Notice

+**IMPORTANT**: Never commit your `.env` file to version control!
+It contains sensitive information like database credentials and JWT secrets.
+The `.env` file is already included in `.gitignore` to prevent accidental commits.

 ## 🚀 Quick Start

 ### Prerequisites